-This chapter lists information about roadway and bridge projects that have been identified through the MPO evaluation processes for use of the MPO discretionary (target) funding.
+This appendix lists information about roadway and bridge projects that have been identified through the Boston Region MPO evaluation processes for use of MPO discretionary (target) funding.
 This list does not contain projects identified for programming by MassDOT, the MBTA, CATA, or MWRTA using the funding programs under their discretion.